-- Note any dietary restrictions or if you are a vegetarian on any medical assessment forms provided to your host institution. - You may wish to bring protein powder, vitamins, and other dietary supplements with you to ensure good nutrition while abroad. - Ask your host coordinator or study abroad alumni for suggestions on maintaining your diet or research blogs online for recommendations.
-Googling blogs are another resource to consider.

-- Food is an important part of any culture.
+- Note any dietary restrictions or if you are a vegetarian on any medical assessment forms provided to your host institution. - You may wish to bring protein powder, vitamins, and other dietary supplements with you to ensure good nutrition while abroad. - Ask your host coordinator or study abroad alumni for suggestions on maintaining your diet. - · Food is an important part of any culture.
 Consider modifying your usual diet to better integrate into and explore the culture. - Be prepared to find a tactful way to deal with social situations in which you are offered specially prepared meals that may not fit your diet.